aktasburaken/book-project/README.md

 # book-project
-It is my first project, it is not perfect but it means very much thing such as confidence.
+It is my first project, it is not perfect but it means so much thing such as confidence.